trondr/DriverTool/README.md

 ## Create DriverUpdates Packages and task sequence

 Automated procedure for downloading, extracting, packaging and adding driver updates to a new task sequence.
+The resulting task sequence can be added as a sub task sequence to the main OSD task sequence.

 This procedures downloads _all_ driver updates for a specified computer model and can be run without having access to the computer model in question.